wp-plugins/cyclone-slider-2/README.txt

 1. Look for Cyclone Slider 2 and activate it

 = Usage =
-1. Start adding slideshows in 'Cyclone Slider' menu in WordPress
+1. Start adding sliders in 'Cyclone Slider' menu in WordPress
-1. You can then use a shortcode to display your slideshow.
-Example: `[cycloneslider id ="my-slideshow"]`
+1. You can then use a shortcode to display your slider.
+Example: `[cycloneslider id="my-slider"]`
 1. Function do_shortcode can be used inside template files.
-Example: `<?php echo do_shortcode('[cycloneslider id ="my-slideshow"]'); ?>`
+Example: `<?php echo do_shortcode('[cycloneslider id="my-slider"]'); ?>`

 == Frequently Asked Questions ==